wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 Supported databases as of 2022-02-20:
 - PubMed (`pubmed`)

-Databases that needs code update as of 2022-02-20:
+Databases that need code update as of 2022-02-20:
 - Sage Journal (`sage_journal`)
 - Science Direct (`science_direct`)
 - ProQuest (`proquest`)